Jimdo: Corporate affairs

 The Jimdo head office is in Hamburg, Germany but Jimdo also has offices in Munich, Germany and Tokyo, Japan.
-As of 2019, Jimdo has an international team of 220 employees worldwide.

 Service

 Jimdo offers two different services; Creator is the company's drag-and-drop website builder, and Dolphin is the company's new AI website builder.
 Both products offer free and premium subscription plans.
 As of 2019, there are seven languages available: English, German, French, Italian, Japanese, Dutch, and Spanish.
 The English-language service uses American English.
-To increase speed and performance for their worldwide user base, Jimdo maintains data centers in Germany and Japan.
+To increase speed and performance for their worldwide user base.